 Stress & Anxiety

 Stress and anxiety, especially over time, can irritate the gut through frequent contraction and overstimulation.
-In fact, there is a correlation between anxiety disorders and gut problems like irritable bowel syndrome, and it has been reported that 44% of IBS sufferers also have anxiety.
+There is a correlation between anxiety disorders and gut problems like irritable bowel syndrome, and it has been reported that 44% of IBS sufferers also have anxiety.

 Further, gut imbalance reduces the number of good bacteria in the gut, leaving room for opportunistic bad bacteria to take over.
 And then a Catch-22 happens – an imbalanced gut flora can cause the gut to produce fewer “feel good” hormones like serotonin that can cause anxiety and depression.
 That is why it is important to heal gut issues if you suffer from stress, anxiety, and depression.